opsmill/infrahub/docs/20_knowledge_base/transformation.md

 #### Render an RFile

-An RFile can be rendered :
+An RFile can be rendered with 3 different methods:
 - On demand via the REST API
-- As an Artifact
+- As part of an [Artifact](./artifact.md)
 - In CLI for development and troubleshooting

 ##### From the REST API

 A RFile can be rendered on demand via the REST API with the endpoint : `https://<host>/api/rfile/<rfile name or ID>`

-This endpoint is branch aware and you can specific the name of the branch and/or the time in as a URL parameters
+This endpoint is branch aware and it accept the name of the branch and/or the time in as a URL parameters
 - `https://<host>/api/rfile/<rfile name or ID>?branch=branch33`
 - `https://<host>/api/rfile/<rfile name or ID>?branch=branch33&at=<time of your choice>`

+!!!info
-The name of the branch used in the query will be used to retrieve the right Jinja Template and to execute the GraphQL Query
+The name of the branch used in the query will be used to retrieve the right Jinja Template and to execute the GraphQL Query !!!

-If the GraphQL Query accept some parameters, you can pass them as URL parameters
+If the GraphQL Query accept some parameters, they can be passed directly as URL parameters
 - `https://<host>/api/rfile/<rfile name or ID>?branch=branch33&my-param=XXXXX&my-other-param=YYYYY`

 ##### From the CLI for development and troubleshooting